Brian Brown (Jamaican footballer): FK Partizani Tirana

 Brown joined Albanian club Partizani Tirana in July 2019.
 He made his debut on 10 July 2019 in the 2019–20 UEFA Champions League first qualifying round against Qarabağ, coming on as a substitute for Emmanuel Mensah in the 58th minute.
 He made another substitute appearance in the second leg as Partizani lost 2–0.

 He made his first domestic appearance for the club on 18 August 2019 in the Albanian Supercup, for which Partizani had qualified as champions of the 2018–19 Kategoria Superiore.
 Brown came on as a substitute in the 57th minute, and scored in the 88th minute to tie the game 2–2, and force extra time.
 In extra time, he scored in the 94th and 99th minute to win the Supercup.

 He went on to make 29 appearances in the Kategoria Superiore, scoring 2 goals as Partizani finished in 6th place.

 New Mexico United

 In February 2021, Brown signed for New Mexico United.
 He debuted on 1 May 2021, coming on as a 72nd minute substitute against Rio Grande Valley FC Toros in the USL Championship.
 He scored his first goal for the club on 15 May 2021 against Austin Bold FC.

 In August 2021 he moved on loan to Oakland Roots.

 FC Tulsa

 On 25 January 2022, Brown was traded to FC Tulsa in a move that saw Jerome Kiesewetter join New Mexico United.
 He was released by Tulsa following the 2022 season.

+Montego Bay United

+In 2023, Brown signed for Montego Bay United.
+He was the first player to score 10 goals in the 2024–25 JPL season.

+Chapelton

+In 2026, Brown was transferred to Phoenix Chapelton Maroons.